jlewis-89/Milestone-Project-2/README.md

 * As a user I would like to experience a fun and interactive game that is also educational and enjoyable to play
 * As a user I would like to be able to navigate around the website simply and easily, with a clean and comfortable User Interface

+### UI

 ### Design

+A Playful and creative font was used to highlight the nature of the website in headings and labels the font chosen was sourced from [Google Fonts] and called [Rubik Scribble]

 ## Testing

+HTML Validator

+CSS Validator

+User Testing / Alpha Testing

 ### JEST Test Suite